earthly/earthly/docs/caching/managing-cache.md

 ### Specifying the local cache size limit

 The default cache size is adaptable depending on available space on your system.
-It defaults to 10% or 10 GB, whichever is greater.
+It defaults to `min(55%, max(10%, 20GB))`.
 If you would like to change the cache size, you can specify a different limit by modifying the `cache_size_mb` and/or `cache_size_pct` settings in the [configuration](../earthly-config/earthly-config.md).
 For example:

 ```yaml
 global: